 - Intangible assets are determined through the company’s overall enterprise value.

 A market approach is a method of determining the appraisal value of an asset, based on the selling price of similar items.

 - The market price of the actively traded stocks in a free and open market can be a valid indicator of value.

 - We can also evaluate the company worth based on the prices of similar companies recently sold.

 We will be showing you two of the most popular Business Valuation methods.
 Usually, you shouldn’t need more complicated financial techniques in a case interview.

 A. Finance 101 – Discounted Cash Flow method

 The rationale behind this method is this: how much money do you need to have in the bank now to generate a specified amount of annual Cash Inflow (Income).

-- General method: Find the cash flow and discount it to the present.
+- General method: Find the future cash flow and then discount it to the present.

-Candidate: To find out the value of Singapore Airlines, I need to know its (1) annual cash-flow (or net profit) and (2) the market interest rate.
+To find out the value of Singapore Airlines, we need to know its (1) annual cash-flow (or net profit) and (2) the market interest rate.